imeleges/REMA_Dubai/README.md

 One very noticeable thing is that four-bedroom apartments not only have huge interquartile range, but also very long whiskers on both sides, where left whisker overlaps with median price of three-bedroom listings.
 This could be another error, possibly smaller total area or a building on the edge of the district.

 Interestingly interquartile range for studios and 1 bedroom apartments is almost the same.
 Studios prices have nearly symmetrical distribution, while 1 bedroom listings distribution has a heavier right tail.
-That discovery raises a new question, why rent a studio if it's in the same price range as one bedroom listings.
+That discovery raises a new question, why rent a studio if it's in the same price range as one bedroom listings?
 Perhaps those studios has larger areas, are located in more prestigious buildings or are furnished.
+At teh same time, if lower rental price is a prioriy, rgere are studios to choose from.

 #### Area